 Each year, 200-225 students apply to the Graduate Program in Religion (GPR) at Duke.
 There is no quota of students accepted in particular subfields of religion.
 However, the overall number of students admitted is 10 or fewer because of the intensive character of Ph.D. instruction at Duke (small seminars and individual tutorial and dissertation guidance) and the limited amount of financial support available.
 Because of the stringency of admissions requirements, students seeking admission to doctoral studies should apply to several schools.

 For those applying, your first steps should be to review our website and determine which area of study best fits your research interests.
 It is useful to consult faculty members in the expected area of specialization or the field convener.
+Students must apply in one, and only one, of the program's ten areas of study.

 You should also consult the Bulletin of the Graduate School to review specific details of the application procedure.